No Indictment by Grand Jury Against NYPD officer accused in chokehold death

 There are at least two different demonstrations planned in lower Manhattan Wednesday, including appearances of Parents Against Police Brutality and protesters who say they are taking a stand against “the criminalization of our communities and militarization of the local enforcement agencies,” ABC News reported.

-Garner’s son Eric Snipes doesn’t think any protests in the city in the wake of the grand jury decision will rise to the level of those that occurred in Ferguson when the grand jury there declined to indict Wilson.
+Garner’s son Eric Snipes doesn’t think any protests in the city in the wake of the grand jury decision will rise to the level of

 “It’s not going to be a Ferguson-like protest because I think everybody knows my father wasn’t a violent man and they’re going to respect his memory by remaining peaceful,”Eric Snipes told the New York Daily News.“It’s not going to be like it was there.”